gurol/DsFeatFreqDistFit/README.md

 *Figure 3.
 Malign (malware) data set plausibility of exponential distribution fit and others*

-## Dataset Distribution Analysis R Scripts
+## Dataset Distribution Analysis R Scripts (standalone file for testing purposes, refer to the package for the full up-to-date code)
-1. `dsdist.R` Comprehensive set of distribution testing to fit power law, log-normal, exponential, and Poisson statistical distribution into the feature frequency distributions (i.e. the truth)
+1. `dsfeatfreqdist.R` Comprehensive set of distribution testing to fit power law, log-normal, exponential, and Poisson statistical distribution into the feature frequency distributions (i.e. the truth)
 2. Data set size categorization (**will be provided after publication of the manuscript submitted**)

 ## Sample Academic Datasets on Android Mobile Benign/Malign Applications (i.e. Goodware/Malware)